 - You can use Epsom, sea, dendritic and pink salts, which come in varying coarseness.

-- You can add it to scrubs and salts and in cold process soap to create a salt bar, which will be rich and creamy in lather.
+- You can add to scrubs and salts and in CP to create a salt bar, which will be rich and creamy in lather.

 - Ground loofah sponges, which are harsh, should not be used on the face